 I have a terrible wisdom.

-If you are a teenager, parent, teacher, principal, a leader of any kind, or a whole assembly of students, I can teach you what I know that will improve the quality of your relationships in life.
+If you are a teenager, parent, teacher, principal, a leader of any kind, or a whole assembly of students, I can teach you words I know that will improve the quality of your relationships.